davro/project-eos/README.md

 # Install EOS
-Be patient as it may take a while to install.
+Once EOS is compiled it should only take a few seconds to install.

 $ cd ~/eos/build
 $ sudo make install